Creating and submitting pull requests

 or -r

 to manually specify reviewers for the new pull requests.
-By default, Graphite will just assign any reviewers specified by CODEOWNERS files in your repo.
+By default, Graphite will just assign any reviewers specified by CODEOWNERS files in your repository, just like if you created the PR on GitHub.

 ▸ pp--06-14-part_1 (Create)✔ Title … part 1✔ Body › Edit body (using vi)?
 Submit › - Use arrow-keys.
 Return to submit.❯ Publish Pull RequestCreate Draft Pull Request

-Your last option will be whether to submit your PRs as draft or published (ready for review).
+Your last option is whether to submit your PRs as draft or published (ready for review).
 You can also pass --draft

 or --publish